tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 tags: algorithm
 ---

+# The problem

-Let's now look at a classic problem in computer science: Alice wants to send a confidential document to Bob and wants to make sure that only Bob can open it.
+Alice wants to send a confidential document to Bob and wants to make sure that only Bob can open it.

 * If Alice sends the document in a box and does not lock it, anyone intercepting the box on the way to Bob would be able to open it and read the document.
 So obviously that doesn't work.
 * Alice could place the document in a box, lock it with a padlock, and send it to Bob.
 This way, anyone intercepting the box wouldn't be able to open it.
 But neither would Bob, since he doesn't have the key.
 So that does not work.